 Exploring a question develops a deeper understanding of a problem.
 For example, if the question relates to why sales automation is necessary, work backward from the conclusion.
 Each benefit should factor into the outcome.
 In this case, sales automation decreases administrative tasks, which creates more time for prospecting.

 Honesty about not knowing an answer is critical.
 It only hurts credibility when the answer is a fabrication.
 “That’s a great question, and I’m not 100% sure.
 I’m going to look into it and get back to you with an answer” is an appropriate response.
 In doing this, a rep demonstrates transparency and a willingness to dig deeper to find the solution.

 Additionally, pausing to reflect on a question doesn’t demonstrate weakness.
 It conveys careful consideration and patience.
+It actually makes you look smarter (we know you’re brilliant, but they might not).
 Pausing provides time to construct answers and communicate ideas effectively.
 Being clear and precise prevents miscommunication and moves the meeting forward.

 Presenting to a C-suite audience is an exciting opportunity for a new rep. It can also be a daunting one.
 Exuding confidence through executive presence sets a rep up for success.
 Having a well-structured presentation, rehearsing in advance, and possessing a deep understanding of their solution helps a young rep win over a C-level audience.

-Managers might also augment coaching with video sales technology like Meeting Intelligence.
+Managers might also augment coaching with video sales technology like Conversation Intelligence.
 They can track performance and find improvement opportunities by reviewing the meeting afterward.

 Learn more about developing young reps and how high-performing cross-generational teams succeed in our new eBook!